-We are addressing this need through CONSERVE (COordinating Nontraditional Sustainable watER Use in Variable climatEs): A Center of Excellence at the Nexus of Sustainable Water Reuse, Food, and Health.
-CONSERVE research, extension and education activities are developed by a leading team of bioscientists, engineers, economists, social-behavioral scientists, law and policy experts, extension specialists, educational media developers and computer scientists.
+To fulfill our mission and vision, CONSERVE research, extension and education activities are developed by a leading team of bioscientists, engineers, economists, social-behavioral scientists, law and policy experts, extension specialists, educational media developers and computer scientists.
 We extend our findings to stakeholders, including farmers, communities, educators, students, and federal, state, and local governments through outreach and engagement.

-CONSERVE celebrated its second anniversary in March 2018.
-Read our Annual Achievements Report for a comprehensive summary of our Year 2 achievements, and a glance at our plans for Year 4.
+CONSERVE celebrated its third anniversary in March 2019.
+Read our Annual Achievements Report for a comprehensive summary of our Year 3 achievements, and a glance at our plans for Year 4.
 The Achievements reports for Years 1 and 2 are below.